BlinkID/blinkid-android/README.md

 	com.microblink.util.Log.setLogLevel(com.microblink.util.Log.LogLevel.LOG_VERBOSE);
 	```

 	After this line, library will display as much information about its work as possible.
-Make sure to remove this line in your production code as lots of log outputs may slow down the performance of library.

-If you cannot solve problems by yourself, do not hesitate to contact us at [help.microblink.com](http://help.microblink.com).
-Make sure you include the logs when contacting us to minimize the time to find and correct a bug.
-Also, if having misrecognitions, please send us high resolution images that are not scanned correctly.
+Please save the entire log of scanning session to a file that you will send to us.
+It is important to send the entire log, not just the part where crash occured, because crashes are sometimes caused by unexpected behaviour in the early stage of the library initialization.

+* Contact us at [help.microblink.com](http://help.microblink.com) describing your problem and provide following information:
+	* log file obtained in previous step
+	* high resolution scan/photo of the item that you are trying to scan
+	* information about device that you are using - we need exact model name of the device.
+You can obtain that information with [this app](https://play.google.com/store/apps/details?id=com.jphilli85.deviceinfo&hl=en)
+	* please stress out that you are reporting problem related to Android version of _BlinkID_ SDK

 # <a name="info"></a> Additional info
 For any other questions, feel free to contact us at [help.microblink.com](http://help.microblink.com).